Pricing Login Free trial Support

 • An HR Data Table that includes the employee’s payroll information, social security number, employee ID and salary.

-• A Locations Table that contains attribute data for each of the company's physical locations, including building ID, address, zip code, the name of the manager, etc.
+• Locations Table that contains attribute data for each of the company’s physical locations, including building ID, address, zip code, the name of the manager, etc.

 When a new employee is hired, someone new is added to the payroll, or the company acquires a new location, the HR department creates a record to reflect the changes.
 If the business needs to send a letter to one or more employees, the read function might be used to find the correct mailing address for the employee.
 If an employee’s salary or contact information changes, the HR department may need to update the existing record to reflect the change.